 Are you launching a new program and want your volunteers to learn how to lead an effective, creative classroom?
 Is your existing program in need of someone to excite your volunteers about their opportunities?
 Do you want to offer interactive parenting workshops for the parents of your students?
-Teach One Reach One founder Thereasa Winnett has limited availability to conduct workshops and retreats for teaching volunteers or for parents.
+Teach One Reach One founder Thereasa Winnett has limited availability to conduct workshops and retreats.

 Here’s what people are saying about Thereasa’s workshops: